 You don’t often hear the cast of a West End musical warming up when going for a walk in the grounds of a country house, but that’s what you’re likely to get during a stay at Kilworth House hotel.

-The unique outdoor theatre in the grounds of this Leicestershire Grade 2-listed luxury hotel means that not only can you enjoy all the delights of a night or two in a country house hotel – fine-dining, stylish rooms, great hospitality and country walks – but just a few minute’s walk through a wooded glade (or a buggy ride) takes you to the Kilworth House theatre, a 550-seat auditorium which hosts productions throughout the summer months.
+The unique outdoor theatre in the grounds of Kilworth House, a Leicestershire Grade 2-listed luxury hotel means that not only can you enjoy all the delights of a night or two in a country house hotel – fine-dining, stylish rooms, great hospitality and country walks – but just a few minute’s walk through a wooded glade (or a buggy ride) takes you to the Kilworth House theatre, a 550-seat auditorium which hosts productions throughout the summer months.

 World-famous musicals Cats and Joseph and the Technicolour Dreamcoat, Last Night of the Proms and tribute concerts to George Michael, the Bee Gees, Rod Stewart and Neil Diamond have all been productions at Kilworth House theatre and Kilworth House hotel does a range of great value theatre packages including a pre-theatre dinner or dinner, bed and breakfast.

-Guests who stay at Kilworth House hotel are more likely to dine at the the hotel, but theatre-goers who would rather bring their own food are able to bring their own picnics to enjoy in the grounds, and there’s also a bar for pre- and interval drinks.
+Guests who stay at Kilworth House are more likely to dine at the the hotel, but theatre-goers who would rather bring their own food are able to bring their own picnics to enjoy in the grounds, and there’s also a bar for pre- and interval drinks.

 Arriving at Kilworth House